EnriqueZav96/documentation/content/developer/tutorials/discover_js_framework/01_owl_components.rst

 #.
 Add `props validation <{OWL_PATH}/doc/reference/props.md#props-validation>`_ to the `Card`
    component.
 #.
+Rename the `title` props into something else in the playground template, then check in the
-Open the :guilabel:`Console` tab of your browser's dev tools and make sure the props
+   :guilabel:`Console` tab of your browser's dev tools that you can see an error.
-   validation passes in dev mode, which is activated by default in `owl_playground`.
-The dev mode can be activated and deactivated by modifying the `dev` attribute in the in the `config` parameter of the `mount <{OWL_PATH}/doc/reference/app.md#mount-helper>`_ function in :file:`owl_playground/static/src/main.js`.
-#.
-Remove `title` from the props and reload the page.
-The validation should fail.

 6. The sum of two `Counter`
 ===========================